 I am an Economics Ph.D.
 Candidate and an Adam Smith Ph.D.
 Fellow at George Mason University, as well as a Ph.D.
 Fellow at the Mercatus Center.
-I received my M.A. in Economics in 2014 and expect to complete my Ph.D. in Economics in May 2018.
+I received my M.A. in Economics in 2014 and expect to complete my Ph.D. in Economics in June 2018.
+I will be joining Hamline University as an Assistant Professor in September 2018.

 I have been nominated for the 2018 George Mason University Teaching Excellence Award, the 2017 Career Connection Faculty Award, and was a 2016 Public Choice Society Vincent & Elinor Ostrom Prize finalist.
 My Macroeconomic Principles course was recognized for being an outstanding Mason Core course.